What is Link Exchange?

 Why is it important?

-Link exchange can be an important approach for improving your website's search engine rankings, increasing traffic, and building relationships with other website owners.
+Link exchange can help improve your search engine rankings, get more website traffic, and build relationships with other site owners.

 How was it used in the past?